China slowdown? Depends on where you look

-NEW YORK Many U.S. consumer companies are brushing aside worries that China's weakening economy and sputtering stock market will dramatically damage their bottom lines even with early trouble signs in recent earnings reports.
+NEW YORK, July 23 Many U.S. consumer companies are brushing aside worries that China's weakening economy and sputtering stock market will dramatically damage their bottom lines even with early trouble signs in recent earnings reports.

-Most notably, companies dependent on Chinese infrastructure growth, such as United Technologies Corp (UTX.N) and Caterpillar Inc (CAT.N), are claiming soft second-quarter earnings and a downgraded outlook based on weakened Chinese demand.
+Most notably, companies dependent on Chinese infrastructure growth, such as United Technologies Corp and Caterpillar Inc, are claiming soft second-quarter earnings and a downgraded outlook based on weakened Chinese demand.

-Consumer companies like United Continental Holdings Inc (UAL.N), Apple Inc (AAPL.O) and General Motors Co (GM.N), on the other hand, continue to paint a rosy picture based on continued strong demand by the Chinese consumer.
+Consumer companies like United Continental Holdings Inc , Apple Inc and General Motors Co, on the other hand, continue to paint a rosy picture based on continued strong demand by the Chinese consumer.

 The Chinese economy has faced difficulties this year as decelerating growth in factory output, retail sales and domestic investment has been compounded by a slowing property market.